microsoft/WSL-DistroLauncher/README.md

         - ` $ cd WLinux`
         - ` $ chmod u+x create-targz.sh`
         - ` $ ./create-targz.sh`
     - You should find an install.tar.gz in the /x64/ directory of your build directory.
-When we get ARM64 support installed there will also be an install.tar.gz in a /ARM64/ directory.
+(When we get ARM64 support working there will also be an install.tar.gz in a /ARM64/ directory.)

 - Build the solution to make sure you have everything you need.
 Fix any build dependencies you are missing.